enigm4tik/uni_assignments/README.md

 Programs and scripts written for assignments during my 2nd master at FH Technikum Wien

 ## Convex Hull
-A program to determine the [Convex Hull](https://en.wikipedia.org/wiki/Convex_hull) (the smallest convex set of points that contains a shape) using the [Gift Wrapping Algorithm](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm) in Python 3.
+A program to determine the [Convex Hull](https://en.wikipedia.org/wiki/Convex_hull) (the smallest convex set of points that contains a shape) using the [Gift Wrapping](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm) and [QuickHull](https://de.wikipedia.org/wiki/QuickHull) algorithms in Python 3.

 ## Assignments in Machine Learning
 The assignments in this class were teaching us how some of the most used/known algorithms are realized by implementing them ourselves.